pattern

 to completely transform something into a different form

-to change the position or order of something
+to alter the position, arrangement, or sequence of something

 to change from a liquid to a semi-solid or solid state, often through the process of clotting or curdling